 2013 – 2018

 It was only in 2013 that the channel moved to the idea of cartoons and videos for all children.
 A logo change marked this new era.
-Until 2013, the channel featured short 2-minute videos focused on teaching kids the alphabet – precisely the goal pursued by the Jeon couple.
+Until 2013, the channel featured short 2-minute videos focused on teaching kids the alphabet, precisely the goal the Jeon couple pursued.

 The 2013 rebranding expanded the content, reflected in the change in the logo and the infant’s disappearance.
-The viewer’s age increased to 3-4 years, as did the duration of the videos.
+The viewer’s age increased to 3-4 years, and the duration of the videos increased as well.

 The new emblem featured the image of a television held by a child’s hands.
 The screen was transformed into a chalkboard, with the new channel name, ABC Kid TV, above a ladybug.
 The insect symbolizes curiosity and a desire to explore the world.